Stone Garrett Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

+- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 24th in the league.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.79).
+- The Athletics' 5.77 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to give up the fifth-most home runs in baseball (158 total, 1.4 per game).
+- The Athletics surrender the fifth-most home runs in baseball (159 total, 1.4 per game).

-- In his most recent appearance on Sunday, the righty threw 3 1/3 innings against the San Francisco Giants, giving up three earned runs while surrendering five hits.
+- The lefty last appeared on Tuesday against the Texas Rangers, when he went six innings, allowing two earned runs while giving up six hits.

-- In 16 games this season, the 24-year-old has put up an ERA of 5.47, with 9 strikeouts per nine innings.
-Opponents are batting .258 against him.
+- In 26 games this season, the 25-year-old has a 6.30 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .285 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.